Build Better SEO Content with Keyword Analysis Tools

 This post is focused on the SEO aspects of content planning, especially the SEO keyword research component and competitive analysis (related to ‘SEO difficulty’) for written website content, such as blog posts and more detailed primary site pages.

-(This post also introduces the SEO keyword software applications mentioned above — Keywords Everywhere, Ubersuggest, and SEO PowerSuite — and provides a brief tutorial and example workflow for using them together in an SEO content planning scenario.)
+(This post also introduces the SEO software applications mentioned above — Keywords Everywhere, Ubersuggest, and SEO PowerSuite — and provides a brief tutorial and example workflow for using them together in an SEO content planning scenario.)

 The Planning Challenge